OpenArabicPE/OpenArabicPE_ODD/readme.md

 ### 3.5.3.
 Persons, Places, Organisations

-Any file might contain a personography etc. in the `<profileDesc>` inside the `<teiHeader>`.
+Any file might contain a personography etc. as part of the `<standOff>` child of `<TEI>`.
 The following is the template for records of persons:

 ```xml
 <person xml:id="">